MT-CTF/capturetheflag/mods/ctf/ctf_map/map_maker/README.md

   If the barrier is X=0, then it will placed with every node of the barrier having X=0.
   If the barrier is Z=0, then it will placed with every node of the barrier having Z=0.
 * Click "place barrier".
 Note that this command does not have an undo.
+* After placing barriers you should place 2 flags where you want bases to be.
+You get flags in `/gui` --> `Giveme flags`

 ### 5. Meta data